Esen-TH/YAGPDB-CCs/Suggestion/V2/README.md

 6. `$Cooldown` -

-	Colldown in seconds between consucutive suggestions.
+	Cooldown in seconds between consecutive suggestions.
 This prevents suggestion misuse/spam.
 Can be set to 0 to disable.
 Mods/Admins can bypass the cooldown.
 In the server, it is set to 0 for no cooldown time.

 7. `$Upvote` -

 	The emoji for upvote reaction "👍".
+This emoji can be changed to a custom emoji, but it is default on the server.

 8. `$Downvote` -

 	The emoji for downvote reaction "👎".
+This emoji can be changed to a custom emoji, but it is default on the server.

 9. `$Neutral` -